TOLDOTECHNIK/buildroot-webkit/README.md

 - The device will also setup a TTY on the UART (ttyAMA0).
 You can connect with an USB serial converter.
 See:
 - simple wpe-launcher for launching browser with custom url
 - nano text editor
+- auto-expand the persistent rootfs on the first boot
 - NO keyboard or mouse input yet

 By the way: Raspberry Pi 3 boots in 14 seconds - full system, wireless network, Node.js server and fullscreen browser!!
 Raspberry Pi Zero W takes 25 seconds.